Kids Company: 2015 and later

 In July 2015, it was reported that the government had decided to cease providing £5 million in annual funding and, as a result, Kids Company would have to undergo restructuring.
 The government had written to the charity the previous month offering a final emergency grant of £3 million provided a number of conditions were met.
-These included: a requirement that Batmangelidjh step down as chief executive and Alan Yentob step down as chair of the trustees; that the charity immediately downsize; and that it commit to never operating at a loss.
+These included: a requirement that Batmanghelidjh step down as chief executive and Alan Yentob step down as chair of the trustees; that the charity immediately downsize; and that it commit to never operating at a loss.
 The requirement that Batmanghelidjh step down arose out of concerns over the charity's governance and how it was spending the grants it received from government.
 Senior civil servants had expressed concerns over paying the grant to the charity and it was only authorised to proceed when ministers Oliver Letwin and Matthew Hancock issued a "ministerial direction" to pay the grant, overriding the opinion of the civil servants.

 Batmanghelidjh announced on 3 July that she was to step down as chief executive and terms were agreed on the £3 million grant which was paid to the charity at the end of July.
 However, the Government sought to recover the money the following week on the ground that Kids Company had breached the terms of the grant; specifically, that some of the grant had been used to pay staff salaries.
 Batmanghelidjh denied that this had breached the terms of the grant.
 The government grant was to have been matched by a private donation of £3 million, however, according to Batmanghelidjh, when the donor became aware of a police investigation into sexual abuse allegations at Kids Company it was withdrawn.
 Yentob has also said that following the abuse allegations, the trustees advised the philanthropists they could not accept the funds "because we know that with these allegations around we will not be able to fund-raise because people will say 'What's going on'"?